Share This

 Phone +55 21 2239 8158

-Bolinho the bacalhau cod in a ball
+Bolinho the bacalhau: cod in a ball

-Seafood stew with coconut milk and palm oil from Bahía.
+Moqueca: seafood stew with coconut milk and palm oil from Bahía.
 Ok I know Bahía is another state but it taste delicious so try to get it.

-Fish
+Peixe: Fish

 Farofa